GBlanch/8-week-SQL-challenge/4.Data bank/README.md

 ## Introduction

 _Data Bank_ operates by allocating customers cloud data storage limits linked to their account balances.
 Similar to cryptocurrency platforms, it runs on a global network of nodes, serving as branches storing both money and data.
 Customers are distributed randomly to nodes based on their region.
-The case study emphasizes calculating metrics, analyzing growth, and utilizing smart data analysis for forecasting and planning future developments for the Data Bank.
+The case study emphasizes calculating metrics, analyzing growth, and utilizing smart data analysis for forecasting and planning future developments.

 ## Data Analysis Questions